ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

 </div> <!-- tab-content -->

-# Usage of `EdgeFarm-cli`
+# Basic Features of `EdgeFarm-cli`

 ## Login

-First login to your user using the login command use the `login` subcommand.
+To make use of any EdgeFarm services, you first have to sign on using the `login` subcommand.
 Your user and password will be handed over in a personal conversation.

 ```console
 $ edgefarm login